dynamsoft-docs/camera-enhancer-docs-mobile/programming/ios/auxiliary-api/drawingstyle.md

 ## fontFamily

-The font-Family of the drawing style.
+The font-Family of the `DrawingStyle`.

 ```objc
 @property (assign, nonatomic) NSString* fontFamily;